 What if the boiler breaks down?

-A boiler break down can be enormously frustrating and is especially unpleasant if it happens in the winter.
+A boiler breaks down can be enormously frustrating and is especially unpleasant if it happens in the winter.
 The boiler is a part of the home that is relied upon so when you have to go without hot water or central heating it can feel like a real burden.

 You should never attempt to do works to fix a broken boiler by yourself.
-Instead you’ll need to get in contact with a Gas Safe-register engineer and have them come out to deal with it.
+Instead, you’ll need to get in contact with a Gas Safe-register engineer and have them come out to deal with it.
 Emergency boiler repairs can be very expensive – that’s why it is best to keep on top of the condition of your boiler.

 It may also be the case that your boiler is beyond repair and you require a replacement.
-Even if this isn’t the case it might be worth considering a getting a new boiler if you have had it for a long time.
+Even if this isn’t the case it might be worth considering getting a new boiler if you have had it for a long time.
 Modern boilers are often more economical and efficient, and if your boiler is getting to the point where it is breaking down regularly, it will likely save you money.